by Paul Hiebert

 Finally, a comprehensive model of people must go beyond showing the interaction of various systems by which a person can be analyzed and their role in his formation.
 It must take into account the individual's responses to the pressures and constraints of these systems and the ways in which he alters and manipulates the systems to gain his own ends.
 In one sense, the integration of systems lies in each individual and in his responses to the world around him.

 Just as each discipline has its own points of view, each also develops its own concepts, which become the tools it uses to analyze data.
 A second characteristic or viewpoint of anthropology is its development of the term "culture."

 The first operational part of this definition is "learned behavior patterns."
-In describing a culture, the anthropologist begins by observing and listening to people in the society and by discerning patterns of behavior.
+In describing a culture, the anthropologist begins by observing and listening to people in that society and by discerning patterns of behavior.
 He may note, for example, that American men shake hands in greeting, Mexican men embrace, and the Siriano of South America spit on one another's chests.
 Americans have another form of greeting between men and women, described by a Waunana tribal chief as "sucking mouths."
-(The accompanying extract, "The Natural History of a Kiss," takes a humorous look at this custom.)
+(The extract, "The Natural History of a Kiss," takes a humorous look at this custom.)

 The natural history of a kiss

 What's so strange about a kiss?
 Surely kissing is one of the most natural things in the world, so natural indeed that we might almost ask, what are lips for if not for kissing?
 But this is what we think, and a whole lot of people think very differently.
 To them kissing is not at all natural.
 It is not something that everybody does, or would like to do.
 On the contrary, it is a deplorable habit, unnatural, unhygienic, bordering on the nasty and even definitely repulsive.